Ben Folds Five: After the break-up (2001–2011)

-Folds went on to pursue a successful solo career, releasing Rockin' the Suburbs in 2001, Songs for Silverman in 2005, Way to Normal in 2008, and Lonely Avenue in collaboration with novelist Nick Hornby in 2010.
-He produced and arranged actor William Shatner's second album Has Been, as well as co-wrote the majority of the songs with Shatner.
-Folds also contributed songs to the soundtracks for the animated movies Hoodwinked! and Over the Hedge, as well as forming the one-off side project The Bens with Ben Lee and Ben Kweller in 2003.
+Folds went on to pursue a successful solo career, releasing his debut album Rockin' the Suburbs in 2001, followed by Songs for Silverman in 2005, Way to Normal in 2008, and Lonely Avenue in collaboration with novelist Nick Hornby in 2010.
+He produced and arranged actor William Shatner's second album Has Been, co-writing the majority of the songs with Shatner.
+Folds also contributed songs to the soundtracks for the animated movies Hoodwinked! and Over the Hedge, as well as forming the one-off side project The Bens (with Ben Lee and Ben Kweller) in 2003.

 Jessee formed the indie band Hotel Lights in 2004, with his songs featured in television and film.
 Jessee released three studio albums for Bar/None Records in this time – including Hotel Lights in 2006, Firecracker People in 2008, and Girl Graffiti in 2011.

 Sledge played with International Orange until the group disbanded in 2005.
 He later became the bass player in the three-piece Chapel Hill band Surrender Human, with Matt McMichaels from the Mayflies USA.